Artificial sweeteners and cellulite

 How about xylitol and sorbitol?

-Xylitol and sorbitol are not viable alternatives either as they taste metallic and cause intestinal upset in most people, including diarrhoea.
+Xylitol and sorbitol are not viable alternatives either as they taste metallic and artificial and cause intestinal upset in most people, including diarrhoea.

 Given those two attributes, it doesn’t matter if they are innocent or not.
 The whole idea is to provide a pleasant, sweet taste.
 If a sweetener fails to do that and makes your tummy upset, what’s the point of it not having other adverse effects?